Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Frequently Asked Questions

-Do liberal arts colleges offer ABET-accredited engineering programs?
+Are liberal arts colleges good for engineering majors?

-Do employers respect engineering degrees from liberal arts colleges?
+Do employers value engineering degrees from liberal arts colleges?

 Final Thoughts